| | |

 There are a lot of different flavors that pair well with bourbon and whiskey (you can get the full list in my Basic Cocktail Recipes guide), but one of my absolute favorites is ginger.

 Bourbon has a complex depth and flavor…it can be sweet, smoky, or even savory, and ginger is the perfect pairing to help bourbon’s flavors shine.
+After all, a whiskey ginger isn’t a classic for nothing!
+Bourbon and whiskey drinks are often very spirit-forward, such as old fashioneds and manhattans.
+But pairing bourbon with the cranberry syrup and ginger ale in this cranberry fizz mellows it out and makes for a more light and refreshing cocktail.

-How to make cranberry simple syrup
+Making cranberry simple syrup

-Traditional simple syrup is made by combining one part water and one part sugar; just a one to one ratio.
+Traditional simple syrup is made by combining one part water and one part sugar; just a one-to-one ratio.

 Normally, white granulated sugar is used as the sweetener in a simple syrup, but you can also use brown sugar, honey, maple syrup, or other sweeteners.

-You can also make a rich simple syrup, which is a two to one sugar to water ratio, which will give you a thicker, sweeter syrup.
+You can also make a rich simple syrup, which is a two-to-one sugar-to-water ratio, which will give you a thicker, sweeter syrup.

+To make simple syrup, measure one cup sugar with a dry measuring cup and one cup water with a liquid measuring cup.
 Pour the water into a small saucepan and heat.
 Once the water is warm, add the sugar and stir or whisk to dissolve.

 The water does not have to come to a boil, it just needs to be warm enough to dissolve the sugar.